Skip to content

 jis tarah sūkhe hue phuul kitāboñ meñ mileñ

-I wish I could express myself in such a way, but I have learned a lot from Poets like Mirza Galib, Ahmed Faraz, Meer, Sahir, and many others.
+I wish I could express myself with the same eloquence and depth as these poets.
+I have learned a lot from Poets like Mirza Galib, Ahmed Faraz, Meer, Sahir, and many others.

 pattā pattā buuTā buuTā haal hamārā jaane hai